Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 Research group links

-Rishika's dissertation, 'Of People, Place and Practices: Chitpur Road's Heritage Through Time and Space", focuses on the four making clusters along Chitpur Road, Kolkata and the work initiatives of organisations like Chitpur Craft Collective to understand how different articulations of heritage manifest over space.
-Through this process, Rishika examines the political-economic aspect of 'making' along the road and how postcolonial urban condition has shaped the practices.
-Overall this research speaks to the larger scholarship of Critical Heritage Studies, Geographies of Making and Postcolonial Urbanism.
+Rishika's dissertation, 'Of People, Place and Practices: Chitpur Road's Heritage Through Time and Space", focuses on the four craft clusters along Chitpur Road, Kolkata and the work initiatives of organisations like Chitpur Craft Collective to understand how different articulations of heritage manifest over space.
+Through this process, Rishika examines the political-economic aspect of craft along the road and how postcolonial urban condition has shaped the practices.
+Overall this research speaks to the larger scholarship of Critical Heritage Studies, Art and Politics, Diverse Economies and Southern Urbanism.
 It is also an experiment on creative research methods which are participatory in nature, as Rishika firmly believes in co-creation of knowledge production.

 Funding: International Excellence Scholarship, UoE